 “There are roughly 280,000 people in Winnebago County.
 About 80,000 of them are under the age of 18 – three of them mine.
 Decisions are being made every day that affect their health and safety.
-I’m running because they deserve for those decisions to be made by someone who will value them above politics and money from special interest groups.”
+I became a County Board Representative because they deserve for those decisions to be made by someone who will value them above politics and money from special interest groups.”
 Angela Fellars

 Angela Fellars is a mother, business owner, and cancer survivor.
 Her career, which spans from her first jobs detasseling corn and washing dishes to her work now as a policy strategist, writer, and speaker, has made her an advocate for working families and a mentor to young women and professionals.

 She is a proven leader who’s made a difference in her community through empowering others.
 Her running for office was a call to action.
 As she struggled alongside her community and the pandemic unleashed fear and injustices in her city, she got to work finding smart, creative solutions – recognizing the opportunity to make sure things don’t go back to the way they were.